-Victory Institute conducts or commissions research to better understand the impact of LGBT elected officials and leaders on moving equality forward in the United States and around the world.
+Victory Institute conducts or commissions research to better understand the impact of LGBTQ elected officials and leaders on moving equality forward in the United States and around the world.

 The report (en español) examines the difficulties LGBTI Hondurans face when accessing political participation, and discusses the perceptions of LGBTI people in Honduras on the political parties.

 OutDiplomacy examines the impact of President Obama's appointment of six openly gay ambassadors and one special envoy – leading to unprecedented visibility of the American LGBTQ community abroad.